 Get started on the initial assessment!
 I always liked to use an extra copy of the Fry Sight Word folder or the teacher flashcards.

 If using the teacher flashcards, make two stacks as you assess students – one for sight words the student can read fluently and another for those they need to work on.
-You’ll need to circle these in the student’s folder.
+Of course, you’ll need to circle or highlight these in the student’s folder.

 If using the actual folders for the initial assessment, have the student read from the extra copy while you circle each phrase the student misses in their folder.

-Test until a student has missed the 5 or more sight words on a page and teacher judgement.
-The circled sight words indicate to parents that these are the focus sight words for their child.
+Now, test until a student has missed the 5 or more sight words on a page and teacher judgement.
+The marked sight words indicate to parents that these are the focus sight words for their child.

-I usually let my students “take” up to 5 sight words with them to the next page/list.
+Typically, I’d let my students “take” up to 5 sight words with them to the next page/list.
 This keeps students from being stuck on a list due to a few challenging words.
-I hand write these sight words in the upper right corner of the next list and they become part of that list’s assessment for that child only.
+To do this, I’d hand write these sight words in the upper right corner of the next list and they become part of that list’s assessment for that child only.